giamdalessandro/bioinformatics_project2_2020/README.md

-# bioinformatics_project_2_2020
+# Brain network study during resting states

-Repo for the second project of the Bioinformatics & Network Medicine 2020 at Sapienza.
+Second project of the Bioinformatics & Network Medicine 20/21 course, Sapienza University of Rome.

+We conducted the study of the a brain network during resting phase with eyes open and eyes closed.
+We used the EEG data of subject S003 from the dataset of PhysioNet (reachable [here](https://physionet.org/content/eegmmidb/1.0.0/)) to perform functional connectivity analysis.
+The study is divided into four steps; connectivity estimation and network creation, network analysis through local and global indices, motif analysis and community detection.
+We developed these tests in a python environment.
+Full report is avilable [here](./docs/report_proj_group2.pdf).

+## Notes

+### Run

 To install all dependencies run
 ```shell
 $ pip3 -r requirements.txt
 ```

-## Notes

 ### Fixing broken EDF headers